Skip to content

 Plan source IP and return path consciously

-For a normal DNAT release, Translated source (SNAT) should mostly remain at Original.
-Then the internal server sees the real external source IP.
-This is important for server logs, rate limits, Fail2Ban-like protection mechanisms, application logs, WAF or reverse proxy evaluation and later incident analysis.
+For a normal DNAT publication, Translated source (SNAT) should usually remain at Original.
+The internal server then sees the actual external source IP.
+This is important for server logs, rate limits, Fail2Ban-like protection mechanisms, application logs, WAF or reverse-proxy analysis, and later incident investigation.

 SNAT to the firewall or an internal address may still be necessary if the return path does not otherwise go through the Sophos Firewall.
 This is possible, for example, if the published server uses a different default gateway, is in a foreign routing segment, or has an asymmetric routing situation.